nsoudee/joystickwake/README.rst

 If the log shows at least one waker succeeding but the screen still blanks while a joystick is in use, your screen blanker's timeout might be too short for joystickwake.
-Increasing that timeout or decreasing joystickwake's ``cooldown`` setting might help.
+If so, increasing that timeout or decreasing joystickwake's ``cooldown`` setting (making it the shorter of the two) will help.

 Alternatively, it is possible that multiple screen blankers are running, such as a graphical screen saver and a power manager, with joystickwake only knowing